Fiona Pilkington officers face misconduct proceedings

 In a report published on Tuesday, IPCC Commissioner Amerdeep Somal said: "There was nothing in place to ensure the Pilkington family were considered by police as vulnerable or repeat victims, contrary to the force's own strategy.

-"Systems were in place for officers to have linked the catalogue of incidents but these were not well utilised.'Gave up'
+"Systems were in place for officers to have linked the catalogue of incidents but these were not well utilised.

 "Police missed several opportunities to take robust action, inadequately investigated criminal allegations on some occasions and failed to record information on their own intelligence system."